AnselJ38/Electra/README.md

       Download and install XAMPP from the official website.
       - Start the XAMPP Control Panel.
       Start the Apache and MySQL services.
-      Install MySQL Workbench:

-      Download and install MySQL Workbench from the official website.
-      - Open MySQL Workbench and create a new connection:
-      Connection Name: Localhost
-      Hostname: localhost
-      Port: 3306 (or the port you have configured for MySQL)
-      Username: root
-      Password: admin

-      Open MySQL and create a database for Werego (e.g., ev_db).
+      Open MySQL and create a database for Electra (e.g., ev_db).
       Update the database credentials in the project's configuration file to match your local MySQL setup.
       Use the provided SQL file (if available) or manually create tables for booking, user, admin, and any other required entities based on the project’s models.